Iwagumi Aquascape - How To and Guide

 Third stone is the Soeshi Stone and supports the impression of the main stone.
 Its role is to support the flow of the Iwagumi by strengthening the presence of the Oyaishi.
 It should be placed next to the Oyaishi along with the Fukuishi.

-Final stones are the Suteishi and form the final details of the scape.
+Final stones in the Iwagumi style are the Suteishi and form the final details of the scape.
 These are also known as the sacrificial stone as it does not stand out in the aquascape and may actually be hidden by plant growth over time.

 The Rule of Two Thirds - Aquascaping Concepts